ayourtch/rsp10/README.md

-# rsp10 - a better version of RSPten
+# rsp10 - (Rust Server Pages) - a Rust Web Framework

 This is a work in progress rewrite of the web framework the ideas of which I am using in multiple non-opensource